Faurskov1971/omhu/README.md

 # Things to do better

+- Remove to many 'any' types in TypeScript
-- Prevent the user from calling the same profile two times
+- Prevent the user from calling the same profile twice (check if profiles allready have the username before calling the API)
 - Give a good respons if the user doesn’t exist
 - Delete a profile again (remove it from the state)
+- If the user is no longer active with no image or other data - don't show it - but tell the user why